 2 Basal-IQ Technology does not prevent hypoglycemia in all scenarios.

-Matt Vande Vegte is a certified personal trainer, nutritionist, and type 1 diabetic whose biggest goal in life is to help people with diabetes around the world live their lives fearlessly.
+Matt Vande Vegte is a certified personal trainer, nutritionist, and person living with diabetes whose biggest goal in life is to help people with diabetes around the world live their lives fearlessly.
 Looking for an online health coaching program to help you live your best life?
 Click the link below to learn more about his program for people living with diabetes, focused on helping you reach your goals while living a happier and healthier life.
 Join the Tribe today!

 Matt was compensated by Tandem Diabetes Care for his contribution on this topic.
 However, he created the content, and it is based on his personal knowledge, experiences, and observations.